ssato/python-anyconfig/docs/introduction.rst

    ConifgObj, configobj, ``configobj`` [#]_, Likewise.
    MessagePack, msgpack, ``msgpack-python`` [#]_, Likewise.

-The supported formats (types) of python-anyconfig on your system is able to be listed by 'anyconfig_cli -L' like this:
+The supported formats of python-anyconfig on your system is able to be listed by 'anyconfig_cli -L' like this:

 .. code-block:: console